- Essential Screening Tests Every Woman Needs Slideshow

 Epithelial (flat cells), red and white blood cells may be seen in the urine.

 Sometimes cells, cellular debris, and casts are seen in the microscopic urinalysis.
-Epithelial cells (cells in the lining of the bladder or urethra) may suggest inflammation within the bladder, but they also may originate form the skin and could be contamination.
+Epithelial cells (cells in the lining of the bladder or urethra) may suggest inflammation within the bladder, but they also may originate from the skin and could be contamination.

 Casts and cellular debris originate from higher up in the urinary tract, such as in the kidneys.
 These are material shed from kidney cell lining due to injury or inflammation and travel down through the urinary tubes.
 These usually suggest an injury to the kidney from an inflammation or lack of blood flow to the kidneys.
 Rarely, tumor cells can be in the urine suggesting a urinary tract cancer.